-During their afternoon session in Forest School, children will often learn woodland crafts and take part in activities such as singing or cooking around an open fire!
-They make and play with tools, climb trees, make dens and look at insects.
+During their afternoon session in Forest School, children will often learn woodland crafts and take part in activities such as using tools or cooking around an open fire!
+They may take risks, invent games ,climb trees, make dens and look at insects.
 Children have the opportunity to explore the environment and different natural resources.
 The roe of the leader is to observe the children and set a structure for the session however they will often encourage the children to lead their own learning based on their interests.

 We are fortunate to have our own Forest School area on site where the Key Stage one children (Year 1,year 2 and including Reception) will take part in Forest school.
 Key Stage two children (years 3,4,5 and 6) visit Bostall Woods in a designated area for their sessions.

 Each year group will take part in our Forest school programme for half a term each year– with at least 6 weekly sessions.